 There is a dessert of this list.
 Apple has released their AR technology platform in WWDC 2017.
 It is a framework, that allows developers to create all the above-listed types AR applications.
 This new cutting-edge platform was designed to proved Augmented Reality development for Apple devices specifically.
 This technology is a novelty because it is able to take the corner illumination into account for correct integration of virtual objects in real life.

-And this year, 2018, Apple introduced ARKit 2.0 that promises to be a revolution in the augmented reality field.
+And last year, 2018, Apple introduced ARKit 2.0 that promises to be a revolution in the augmented reality field.
 There are some features that would be available in ARKit 2.